juddisjudd/d4-timers/README.md

 }
 ```
 ## Disclaimer
-Some Anti-Virus software may detect this as malicious, this is just a false positive. (you can check the code yourself)
+Some Anti-Virus software may detect this as malicious, this is a false positive. (you can check the code yourself)

 ## Credit
 Timers provided by helltides.com